 The SLRA has been designated as the primary entity through which social media posts are made, using Facebook, and Instagram.
 A social media plan is developed each fall to identify monthly topics that can be highlighted in the upcoming year.
-Additionally, SLRA now includes the SLRAOC social media content in their monthly "River Voice" e-newsletters.
+Additionally, SLRA now includes the SLRAOC social media content in their monthly "River Voice" e-newsletters and posts them to their SLRAOC website.

 Another important communication effort is the need to memorialize the SLRAOC accomplishments, so a public historical record is in place by the time of delisting.
-In addition to web site content already developed, wild rice signs that utilize an Indigenous context have been installed at several sites.
+In addition to web site content already developed, manoomin signs that utilize an Indigenous context have been installed at several sites.
 A permanent interpretive sign describing the problems and remedies at the St. Louis River-Interlake-Duluth Tar Site has been installed at the trailhead of the City's Waabizheshikana (Marten Trail).
 More opportunities and partnerships for signs, exhibits, and displays will continue to be sought.